 For seafood lovers Kome Kome has a lovely prawn curry with a scrumptious curry sauce.
 This goes so well with white rice.

 The beef curry is awesome!
 Beef stewed just to that right degree of softness and served with a rich, spicy coconut curry.
 This is perfect with a beer!

 Their Yakisoba Spaghetti is Spaghetti noodles cooked up Japanese style and served with veggies.
 This is a light noodle dish that is pleasant to look at as well as eat.

-Finally for desert, we had their sticky rice with mangoes.
+Finally for dessert, we had their sticky rice with mangoes.
 This is a Filipino inspired dish.
 The Mangoes are perfectly paired with the sweet sticky glutinous rice and both swim together in a sea of sweet milk lovingly sprinkled with sesame seeds.

 Please come and give Kome Kome a try!
 Visit them at Bacolod’s Art district along Lacson Street, Madalagan.
 You surely won’t be disappointed!